n4bb12/verdaccio-github-oauth-ui/README.md

     client-id: GITHUB_CLIENT_ID
     client-secret: GITHUB_CLIENT_SECRET
     enterprise-origin: GITHUB_ENTERPRISE_ORIGIN # optional, if you are using github enterprise
+    team: GITHUB_TEAM # optional, to filter by team name

 url_prefix: YOUR_REGISTRY_URL # optional, make sure it is configured as described
 ```